pushkert/pushkert/README.md

 - 👋 Hi, I’m @pushkert
 - 👀 I’m interested in Node JS, REACT JS, MONGODB,AWS
 - 🌱 I’m currently learning Terraform and K8's
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on React JS and open source collobaration
 - 📫 How to reach me ...

 <!---